-All students who score below Level 3 on state required assessments may must receive remediation in those area(s).
+All students who score below Level 3 on state required assessments must receive remediation in those area(s).
 The results of the State Assessment Program are the primary sources for criteria to determine a need for remediation.
-Additional If state assessments are not available, additional diagnostic information and classroom performance will be may also be used as criteria to determine a need for remediation.
+If state assessments are not available, additional diagnostic information and classroom performance will be used as criteria to determine a need for remediation.
 The assessment results from the previous year are used to determine the need for remediation for the present grade level.
 Remediation may be offered during the school year or during the summer session.